nearform/graphql-hooks-workshop/exercises/part-3-graphql-hooks/README.md

 # Part 3 - graphql-hooks

+- Goals
+  - See graphql-hooks in action
+  - Connect the back-end data to the front-end webpage

 - Describe what graphql-hooks does
 - `npm install graphql-hooks --save`
 - Update the front-end to use ClientProvider